State Bank of India sets June 18 for 71st AGM

 AI Summary

-State Bank of India announced the scheduling of its 71st Annual General Meeting for June 18, 2026, via Video Conferencing.
-The meeting will cover the adoption of the Balance Sheet and Profit and Loss Account for the year ended March 31, 2026.
-The Annual Report for FY 2025-26 was dispatched electronically to shareholders on May 26, 2026, and is available on the Bank's website.
-Remote e-voting is open from June 14 to June 17, 2026.
+State Bank of India has scheduled its 71st Annual General Meeting for June 18, 2026, via video conferencing.
+The meeting will cover the adoption of financial statements for FY2025-26.
+Remote e-voting is available from June 14 to June 17 for eligible shareholders.

 powered bylight_fuzz_icon